PHOTOX/promdens/README.md

 ```
 The first column always considers the index (label) of the given position-momentum pair.
 This index is used in the output to specify the selected position-momentum pairs.
 The following columns come in pairs for each excited state: the first column contains the excitation energy while the second column bears the magnitudes of the transition dipole moment.
+Note that the header is not mandatory in the input file.
 We will use this input file in the following examples and refer to it as to `input_file.dat`.

 ## Usage